M.P. Evans Group plc

 -

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting lists the number of IUCN Red List species by category.
+The company has also identified the species of conservation concern, referencing the IUCN Red List system of species classification.

 -